How does it work?

 Where do the events take place?

-All events take place in Zoom, so you can watch from the comfort of your own home.
+All Live to your Living Room online gigs take place in Zoom, so you can watch from the comfort of your own home.
 You will get the best experience by downloading the Zoom app from zoom.us.

 How many tickets do I need to buy?